vladtimug/Python-Programming/Misc/MQTT_T1/README.md

-The project uses the python module 'paho' to implement a mqtt client which interracts with a RaspberryPi read/write built-in capabilities.
+<h1>The project uses the python module 'paho' to implement a mqtt client which interracts with a RaspberryPi read/write built-in capabilities.</h1>

 The client responds to the following messages:
   + 'on_green' - turns on the built-in green LED from the Pi
   + 'off_green' - turns off the built-in green LED from the Pi